University College of Management Studies

 The University College of Management Studies is a private university college in Accra and Kumasi, Ghana.
 The school is affiliated with the School of Business of Kwame Nkrumah University of Science and Technology, Kumasi and the University of Education Winneba, Kumasi Campus.

 Establishment

 The university was formed from the Institute of Management Studies.
 The institute was established in 1974 and served as a tutorial school for candidates for professional qualifications in Marketing from the Chartered Institute of Marketing, Accounting from the Association of Chartered Certified Accountants and Purchasing and Supply from the Chartered Institute of Purchasing & Supply.

-Mission

-Its mission is to create an environment and facilities which will inculcate the requisite competencies and attitude in its products.
-Such professional and academic competencies will enable them to provide productive service to the society.

-Vision

-The vision of the College is to become a reputable management and research institution of higher learning which will develop academic and moral excellence and so hold its own in a competitive global environment.

 Departments

 University College of Management Studies has 3 main departments; namely, Accounting, Finance & Marketing, Human Resource Management and Procurement & Supply Chain Management Departments.

 Department of Accounting, Finance & Marketing

 This Department offers a first Degree program in the areas of Accounting, Banking & Finance and Marketing.

 Bsc.
 Accounting

 The program consists of the following courses: